dprentiss/reqs/README.md

 ```
 For each path emination from the node in question the Traveral evaluates where to include the path and whether to continue on the current branch.

-3. An Index maps from Properties to either Nodes or Relationships.
-We are also able to use the database in a more traditional fashion.
-An Index keeps track of every entity by name.